TrentBrunson/Turbo_Learning/README.md

 ### Machine Learning
 We continued to work for a better accuracy score and finalize elements for a successful connection to the dashboard.

+#### See our [findings](https://ut-football-play-caller.herokuapp.com/findings) and [methodology](https://ut-football-play-caller.herokuapp.com/methodology) pages to view the final synopsis on this project.

 ## Segment 4